TanYa-Go/love-maths-code-institute/README.md

-This game was created a part of the course with Code Institute for Full Stack Developer
+This game was created as a part of the course with Code Institute for Full Stack Developer